devendrakushwah/blog/content/post/testcontainers/index.md

   - testcontainers
 ---

-# Efficient Go Testing with Testcontainers
+# Level Up Your Go Testing : Dive into Test Containers

 ## Introduction
 Testing is an essential part of developing a software, but it often involves setting up testing environment with dependencies like databases, message brokers, etc. making it very complex to test the applications.
 In this blog, we will explore how Testcontainers can help in testing applications in Golang without doing complex setup.